Anatoly1010/Atomize/atomize/documentation/oscilloscope_functions.md

 The function queries or sets the trigger channel of the oscilloscope.
 If there is no argument the function will return the current trigger channel ( CHAN<n>, EXT, LINE, WGEN, NONE).
 If all channels are off, the query returns NONE.
 If there is an argument the specified trigger channel will be set.<br/>
 Argument Ext triggers on the rear panel EXT TRIG IN signal.
 Argument Line triggers at the 50% level of the rising or falling edge of the AC power source signal.
 Argument Wgen triggers at the 50% level of the rising edge of the waveform generator output signal.
 This option is not available when the DC, NOISe, or CARDiac waveforms of the waveform generator are selected.<br/>
 For Keysight 4000 X-series arguments 'WGen1' and 'WGen2' can be used.<br/>
+For Tektronix 3000 Series argument 'WGen' is not available, whereas there is an additional option of the external trigger mode: 'Ext10'.
+The 'Ext' option sets the trigger source to the regular external trigger input connector with a signal input range of -0.8 V to +0.8 V. Please, note that 'Ext' is not available in 4 channel TDS3000 Series instruments.
+The 'Ext10' option sets the trigger source to the reduced external trigger with a signal input range of -8 V to +8 V. It is also not available in 4 channel TDS3000 Series instruments.<br/>
 For Tektronix 4000 Series arguments 'Ext' and 'WGen' are not available.<br/>
 ### oscilloscope_trigger_low_level(*level)
 ```python3